george-hawkins/breadboard-vtx-control/README.md

 The pins suggested for stealing in Oscar's [guide](https://oscarliang.com/betaflight-resource-remapping/) are `LED_STRIP`, `PPM` and spare motor outputs.
 There's no `LED_STRIP` resource for this board so let's use the last motor output, i.e. `MOTOR 6` (not that we're intending to ever use 1 to 5).

-First free it (this isn't really necessary but it stops Betaflight complaining when we reassign the pin next):
+First free it (this isn't really necessary, but it stops Betaflight complaining when we reassign the pin next):

     # resource MOTOR 6 none
     Resource is freed